Neck, Shoulder or Back Pain from Large Heavy Breasts? – Breast Reduction Surgery may help

 - Poor mobility: Many women find it very hard to practice sports and perform some routine activities due to their large breasts.

-If your large breasts are causing you symptoms or interfering with your quality of life, your plastic surgeon will recommend breast reduction.
+If your large breasts are causing you unpleasant symptoms, your plastic surgeon will recommend breast reduction.

 How is breast reduction surgery done?